 (h) Representatives of private schools and public charter schools;

 (i) Not less than one vocational, community, or business organization concerned with the provision of transition services to students eligible for special education;

-(j) State agency employee responsible for services to children in foster care;
+(j) A state child welfare agency employee responsible for services to children in foster care;

 (k) State juvenile and adult corrections agencies;